contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 In this section, let's examine Contiv and Kubernetes overlay solutions.

 #### Multi-host networking with Contiv
-Let's use the same example as above to spin up two containers on the two different hosts.
+Let's use the same example as above to spin up two pods on the two different hosts.

 #### 1. Create a multi-host network